oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 To deploy the sample operator domain and its required Kubernetes resources, use the sample script, `$SAMPLEDIR/run_domain.sh`, which will perform the following steps for you:

-  - Deletes the domain with a `DomainUID` of `domain1` in namespace `sample-domain1-ns`, if it already exists.
+  - Deletes the domain with a `DomainUID` of `domain1` in the namespace, `sample-domain1-ns`, if it already exists.
   - Creates a secret containing your WebLogic administrator user name and password.
   - Creates a secret containing your Model in Image encryption password.
   - Creates secrets containing your RCU access URL, credentials, and prefix (these are unused unless the domain type is `JRF`).